vaakash/aakash-web/docs/git-it-write/getting-started.md

 1. Save the settings.

 Webhook is now configured.
 So whenever repository changes, the payload URL will be notified and the plugin will take care of adding/updating the posts.

+**Note:** If there are many posts to publish/modify then the webhook request might fail or return HTTP code 500.
+This is because, the request can get timed out.
+But all the posts/changes will be published successfully.

 ## Writing in markdown